Naval Systems

 Project 22010 (Yantar/Kruys) special-purpose oceanographic intelligence ship

-Project 22010, also known as Yantar or Kruys, is a Russian oceanographic intelligence ship built by Yantar Shipyard for the Navy's deep-sea research directorate.
-The lead ship was launched in 2012 and commissioned in 2015, and UK officials later described it as a spy vessel used to map critical undersea infrastructure.
+Project 22010, also known as Yantar or Kruys, is a Russian oceanographic intelligence-ship family built around deep-sea survey, recovery, and special-mission payloads.
+The lead ship Yantar was built by Yantar Shipyard for Russia's deep-sea research directorate and commissioned in 2015; UK defence officials later identified it as a spy vessel used for intelligence gathering and undersea-cable mapping.

 Profile